 - 2 cups (473mL) roasted garlic broth (recommended) or vegetable broth (see note 2)

-- 1-2 tablespoons miso paste (soy-free: substitute chickpea miso)
+- 2 tablespoons white or yellow miso paste (soy-free: substitute chickpea miso)

 - 1-2 tablespoons reduced sodium soy sauce (use GF if needed) (see note 3)